 Pediatric Hospital Medicine

-When a child is sick or injured and needs to be admitted to the hospital, attending physicians called pediatric hospitalists are key members of their care team during their hospitalization.
+When a child is sick or injured and needs to be admitted to the hospital, attending physicians called pediatric hospitalists are key members of their care team.

-At Children’s Hospital of Philadelphia (CHOP), pediatric hospitalists provide care to children hospitalized with general pediatric diagnoses at both our Philadelphia and King of Prussia campuses.
-Our Pediatric Hospital Medicine (PHM) team is made up of more than 100 pediatricians, and when your child is under our care, we will evaluate your child every day, discuss labs and imaging, and determine a care plan specific to your child and his/her diagnosis.
+At Children’s Hospital of Philadelphia (CHOP), pediatric hospitalists provide care to children hospitalized at both our Philadelphia and King of Prussia campuses.
+Our team is made up of more than 100 attending physicians, all trained in pediatrics.
+Under our care, we will evaluate your child every day, discuss labs and imaging, and determine a care plan specific to your child and his/her diagnosis.

 - Medically complex children who are frequently hospitalized – Our pediatric hospitalists have expertise in the management of complex medical conditions and partner closely with CHOP’s Compass Care Program to optimize care coordination and provide the multidisciplinary care these children may need.

-- Hospitalized children with underlying lymphatic disorders – Our hospitalists work with lymphatic specialists from CHOP’s Center for Lymphatic Disorders to provide coordinated medical care for this unique diagnosis.
+- Hospitalized children with underlying lymphatic disorders – Our hospitalists work with specialists from CHOP’s Center for Lymphatic Disorders to provide coordinated medical care.

-- Patients who are hospitalized for surgery – PHM partners with specialists in Neurosurgery, Urology and Plastic Surgery to co-manage patients before and after surgery.
+- Hospitalized children who require surgery– Pediatric hospitalists partner with specialists in Neurosurgery, Urology and Plastic Surgery to co-manage patients before and after surgery.

 - Patients hospitalized briefly for observation – We provide care in our Pediatric Observation Unit for children who require a short hospital stay.

-- Children who need behavioral health resources – PHM collaborates with a team of pediatric psychiatrists and pediatric psychologists to provide care for children with medical problems who also require comprehensive behavioral health resources in our Medical Behavioral Unit.
+- Hospitalized children who need behavioral health resources – Pediatric hospitalists collaborate with a team of pediatric psychiatrists and pediatric psychologists to provide care for children with medical problems who also require comprehensive behavioral health resources in our Medical Behavioral Unit.